Pacific Islander Americans: First stage: Hawaiian migration (18th-19th centuries)

-Migration from Oceania to the United States began in the last decade of the 18th century, but the first migrants to arrive in the country were natives of Hawaii.
+Migration from Oceania to the United States began in the last decade of the 18th century, but the first migrants to arrive in the country were Native Hawaiians.
 People from other Oceanian backgrounds (except Australians and Māori) did not migrate to the United States until the late 19th century.
-The first Native Hawaiians to live in the present-day United States were fur traders.
-They were hired by British fur traders in Hawaii and taken to the northwestern United States, from where trade networks developed with Honolulu.
+The first Native Hawaiians to live in the present-day US were fur traders.
+They were hired by British fur traders in Hawaii and taken to the Northwestern US, from where trade networks developed with Honolulu.
 However, they charged less than Americans for doing the same jobs and returned to Hawaii when their contracts ended.
-The first Native Hawaiians to live permanently in the United States settled in the Astoria colony (in present-day Oregon) in 1811, having been brought there by its founder, fur merchant John Jacob Astor.
+The first Native Hawaiians to live permanently in the US settled in the Astoria colony (in present-day Oregon) in 1811, having been brought there by its founder, fur merchant John Jacob Astor.
 Astor created the Pacific Fur Company in the colony and used the Native Hawaiians to build the city's infrastructure and houses and to develop the primary sector (agriculture, hunting and fishing).
 The labor employment of the Native Hawaiians was done to make them serve the company (although later, most of them worked for North West Company when this company absorbed the Pacific Fur Company in 1813).

 After 1813, Native Hawaiians continued to migrate to the Pacific Northwest.
 They migrated to work in companies such as the Hudson's Bay Company (which absorbed the North West Company in 1821) and the Columbia Fishing and Trading Company, as well as in Christian missions.
 Since 1819, some groups of Polynesian Protestant students immigrated to the United States to study theology.
 Since the 1830s, another group of Native Hawaiians arrived on California's shores, where they were traders and formed communities.
 So, they made up 10% of the population of Yerba Buena, now San Francisco, in 1847.
-During the California Gold Rush, many other Native Hawaiians migrated to California to work as miners.
+During the California gold rush, many other Native Hawaiians migrated to California to work as miners.

 In 1889, the first Polynesian Mormon colony was founded in Utah and consisted of Native Hawaiians, Tahitians, Samoans, and Māori.
 Also in the late 19th century, small groups of Pacific Islanders, usually sailors, moved to the western shores, mainly on San Francisco.
-Later, the U.S. occupied Hawaii in 1896, Guam in 1898, and American Samoa in 1900.
-This fact diversified Oceanian emigration in the United States.
+Later, the US occupied Hawaii in 1896, Guam in 1898, and American Samoa in 1900.
+This fact diversified Oceanian emigration in the US.